ome/omero-documentation/omero/sysadmins/restricted-admins.rst

 (check the checkboxes in the OMERO.web interface) in any way you see fit.
 The privileges were designed in such a way that they still bear useful functionality even when used in isolation.
-For example checking the :term:`Chown` checkbox will give the new administrator with restricted privileges the power to transfer ownership of other users' data.
+For example, checking the :term:`Chown` checkbox will give the new administrator with restricted privileges the power to transfer ownership of other users' data.
 For exact server-side definitions of the privileges displayed